 return preds

-Evaluating with the spacy classifier takes longer than our models, so note that the following may take around a minute:
+Evaluating with the spacy classifier takes longer than our random baselines, so note that the following may take around a minute:

 test_preds = predict_spacy(model, x_test)